Sexual violence in the Democratic Republic of the Congo: Lack of Justice

+In April 2025, the African Commission on Human and Peoples' Rights urged the DRC to immediately prosecute and punish perpetrators of the Minova violations.
+This was caused after the commission received a petition in October of 2018 signed by 1,016 victims.
+The Commission found DRC in violation of numerous human rights protected under the African Charter.

 Ramifications

 Medical ramifications

 The medical repercussions of the sexual assault in the DRC vary from severed and broken limbs, burned flesh, rectovaginal and vesicovaginal fistulas, STIs, pregnancy, and urinary incontinence to death.
 Adequate medical care for these injuries is very hard to come by, and many survivors remain ill or disfigured for the rest of their lives.

 These are all more severe the younger the victim is.
 Young girls who are not fully developed are more likely to suffer from obstructed birth, which can lead to fistulas or even death.
 On a young girl, a pelvis "[has not] yet grown large enough to accommodate the baby's head, a common occurrence with young teenagers...[these girls end] up in obstructed birth, with the baby stuck inside [their] birth passage[s]...[often, they cannot] walk or stand, a consequence of nerve damage that is a frequent by-product of fistulae."

 At the Doctors on Call for Service/Heal Africa Hospital in Eastern DRC, 4,715 of the women reported having suffered sexual violence; 4,009 received medical treatment; 702 had a fistula, 63.4% being traumatic and 36.6% being obstetric.
 During 2022, healthcare facilities experienced 159 assaults, which resulted in either a reduction of services or complete closures lasting as long as a month.
 The targeting of medical centers has severely limited the availability of crucial aid, especially for those who have experienced sexual and gender-based violence.

 Sexual assault has also contributed to the HIV rate.
 Before the conflict in 1997, only 5% of the population was HIV positive; by 2002, there was a 20% HIV positive rate in the eastern region.
 A study conducted found that sociocultural barriers and strict obedience to Vatican doctrine prevented adolescents from receiving condoms or comprehensive sex education, which contributes to the spread of HIV.